puppetlabs/puppetlabs-rook/README.md

 ## Development

+If you have an issue with this module or would like to request a feature, [file a ticket](https://tickets.puppetlabs.com/browse/MODULES/).

+If you have problems with this module, [contact Support](https://puppet.com/support-services/customer-support).

 ### Contributing

-If you would like to contribute to this module please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-rook/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this module, please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-rook/blob/master/CONTRIBUTING.md).